WiJaMa/WiJaMa/README.md

 ### Hi there 👋

+ - I'm a Statistics and China studies student with research interests in conspiracy theories in the Sinosphere.
+ - In my free time, I've also contributed writing to video game projects, none of which really got off the ground.
+You can see a little bit of it in Dibujaron's [Distant Horizon](https://github.com/Dibujaron/DistantHorizonServer)
+ - I'm mostly here for class, but I'm happy to collaborate on statistics and machine learning projects, particularly if they have to do with China or Taiwan.

 <!--
 **WiJaMa/WiJaMa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.